 What to Include

 Actual syllabi will vary from field to field and course to course.
 Keeping in mind your responsibilities and goals for the course or section, you will need to tailor your syllabus to meet the needs of your class.
-That said, most syllabi include the following features (a checklist can be found on page 25).
+That said, most syllabi include the following features (a checklist can be found at the bottom of this page).

 Your syllabus should include the name of the course or section and the course or section number as well as the particular semester and year (e.g., Fall 2008).
 Include the meeting times and days of the class as well as the building name and room number where you will meet.
 You should also include your name, your email address, the location of your office, your office phone number (or a university number where messages can be left), and the days and times of your office hours.
 If your syllabus or other course or section material is available on the Internet, you will want to include the URL address.
 Also, if you have created a group email for the class, you may provide that email address as well.
 Some instructors choose to give students their home phone numbers.
 You should not feel obligated to do this.
 If you decide to include your home phone number, emphasize to students that this is a privilege.
 Include times when it is acceptable to call you at home (e.g., Please call only between the hours of 9AM and 10PM.).
 Many instructors and students prefer the convenience and flexibility of email communication, and you may consider encouraging your students to contact you this way.

 Course or Section Description